pylayers/pylayers/doc/manual/slab.rst

      9: 'SEA_WATER',
      10: 'PLATRE-57GHz'}

-It is posssible to easily define individual materials
+It is possible to easily define individual materials

 .. code:: python